Chrezon/ReadingNotes/RealTimeRendering/TheGraphicsProcessingUnit.md

 - **varying inputs:** data that come from triangle's vertices or from rasterization
 - e.g. colour of light source is uniform, the triangle's surface location is varying (per pixel)

+The underlying VM has special registers for different types of IO
+- A lot more **constant registers** for uniforms than varying IO
+	- Varying need to be stored separately for each vertex -> limit to # needed
+	- Uniform are stored once and reused across the draw call
+- Also **temporary registers** -> scratch space

+Operations common in graphics are efficiently run on modern GPUs, exposed by shading languages
+- **intrinsic functions** optimized for GPU

+**Flow control:** branching instructions.
+Shaders support 2 types
+- **Static flow control:** based on values of uniform inputs -> flow is const over draw call
+	- Allow same shader for variety of situation
+	- No thread divergence
+- **Dynamic flow control:** based on values of varying inputs -> each fragment can execute differently
+	- More powerful but costs performance

+## The Vertex Shader